Doctors grow frustrated over COVID-19 denial, misinformation

 He estimates that he has cared for 100 patients who have died since the pandemic began, including the man who threatened to walk out of the hospital.

-ILLINOIS FAMILY PHYSICIAN: Traces misinfo back to the Scripture, Nicki Minaj
+ILLINOIS FAMILY PHYSICIAN: Traces misinformation back to Scripture, Nicki Minaj

 Dr. Carl Lambert hears lots of wild misinformation from his patients.
-Some comes from the Old Testament, some originates from the rapper Nicky Minaj.
+Some comes from the Bible interpretations; some originates from the rapper Nicki Minaj.

 Some of it is the stuff of internet conspiracy theories, like there’s a chip in the vaccine that will take over their DNA.